pomerium/pomerium/docs/docs/identity-providers/ping.md

 ## Service Account

-To use `allowed_groups` in a policy an `idp_service_account` needs to be set in the Pomerium configuration.
+To use `allowed_groups` in a policy, an `idp_service_account` needs to be set in the Pomerium configuration.
 The service account for Ping uses a **different** application and client ID and client secret from the one configured above.

 Click **Add Application**, but this time select **Worker**/**Worker App**.